 - If your front-load washer is still under warranty, contact the manufacturer for repair or replacement.
 You may need to take a firm stand with your dealer or manufacturer to ensure they remedy this problem.

 - If your warranty period has expired, your first line of attack is to try and clean the washer to remove any offending mold.
 Some consumers have had good results with products such as Affresh® which is designed to clean high-efficiency washers.
 However, some have had no success with such products.

 - If the gasket appears to contain mold, replacing it may solve the issue.

 - There have been legal class action cases regarding such issues and some may still currently be before the courts.
 For this reason, it's difficult to get definitive answers from manufacturers.
 Contact your Consumer Protection Branch to log a complaint.
 Inquire if there are any legal proceedings for your particular brand of washer.
 You may be able to participate in such a claim and receive a settlement.

-However, they are designed to use very low water levels and this can cause problems with expelling wash residue.
+They are designed to use low water levels and this can cause problems with expelling wash residue.
 The appliance design also is a hindrance when its components never dry out completely.
 Repairs may also be higher over the long run, than with those associated with top-load washers.

 Problems with mold and odors have been occurring in some models since these were introduced, but may not be typical of all front-loaders.
 Since washer use and care varies with different appliance owners, one may have problems, while another may totally enjoy their high-efficiency washer without serious complaints.